Rhônexpress: Operations

 Trial operations of the new line occurred during February 2010 while commercial operations started in August of that year.
 Since launch, the trams have been typically run at a 15-minute interval at peak hours, which fall between 6am and 9pm.
 A reduced service level runs every 30 minutes between 5am and 6am, as well as between 9pm and midnight.
 The consortium has reportedly been allocated funds to acquire additional tram-trains in the future.
 In anticipation of the future growth in passenger numbers, all of the stations were constructed to accommodate double trains if required.

 By early 2019, the Rhônexpress had reportedly carried in excess of 10 million passengers since its inauguration nine years prior; during 2018 alone, it was recorded that over 1.5 million passengers had used the line, an 8.6 percent increase from the previous year.
 However, the system has been criticised for its high prices, as well as for being awarded contractual rights for a monopoly along its route, the latter having been subject to legal challenges.
 During the 2010s, multiple petitions have been organised, calling for a reduction in the fares on the Rhônexpress.
 During April 2019, the Lyon Metropole commenced negotiations with the consortium, intending to secure a decrease in fares; David Kimelfeld, President of the Lyon Metropole, declared that: "We can’t sit back and let it continue like this".
 Reportedly, if a compromise cannot be found, the existing agreement that the Rhônexpress is operated under may be terminated.

+Fares and ticketing

+Tickets are sold online and from ticket vending machines at each stop, with full-fare tickets costing €17.10 single and €29.80 return.
+Discounts are offered for youths (age 12-25), passengers connecting to or from a long-distance train at St. Exupéry, the disabled, and airport staff, and children under 12 are free of charge.
+Ticket purchase on-board is subject to a €4 supplement.